diva-exchange/i2p-sam/README.md

 To modify the IP address of the local console, adapt the file `test/sam.diva.i2p.yml`.

-After the docker container is running for two or three minutes (reason: the I2P network needs some minutes to build), execute the unit tests:
+After the docker container is running for two or three minutes (reason: the I2P network needs some minutes to integrate), execute the unit tests:

 ```
 npm run test
 ```
+Executing the unit tests will take a few minutes.
+Reason: the communication via I2P gets tested - which is the purpose of this library.

 Stop the container (and purge all data within):
 ```